watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/mec.rst

 Variables
 ---------
-The system variables for each effect can be found in the crystallizer-effect model.
+The system variables for each effect can be found in the :doc:`crystallizer-effect model <crystallizer>` model.

 Equations
 ---------
-The following equations are added to the first effect of the multi-effect crystallizer model.
+The following equations are used to define the operations of the first effect of the multi-effect crystallizer model.

 .. csv-table::
    :header: "Description", "Equation"